MikaelTornwall/graphAlgorithms/README.md

 	b.
 Decrease the weight of each edge along the path with p

 	c.
 Increase the weight of each residual edge along the path with p
-3. Continue until new paths can not be formed
+3. Continue until new paths can not be found